accuhijri/accuhijri.github.io/index.md

 #### 3.4.
 Crescent visibility map based on Danjon limit

-Based on this criteria, only hilal that has an elongation (angular distance between moon and sun) greater than 7 degree would be possible to be observed.
+Based on this criterion, only hilal that has an elongation (angular distance between moon and sun) greater than 7 degree would be possible to be observed.

 ```ruby
 hl.map_hilal_visibility('Danjon')